 New London is a tiny town located in the state of North Carolina.
 With a population of 604 people and two constituent neighborhoods, New London is the 462nd largest community in North Carolina.

-New London is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, New London isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New London are a mix of both white- and blue-collar jobs.
 Overall, New London is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in New London who work in office and administrative support (17.58%), sales jobs (13.28%), and teaching (10.94%).
+There are especially a lot of people living in New London who work in office and administrative support (19.35%), sales jobs (9.68%), and healthcare (8.06%).

 The most common language spoken in New London is English.
-Other important languages spoken here include Miao/Hmong and French.
+Other important languages spoken here include Miao/Hmong and Pacific Island languages.